-Since 2009 Planting Justice has built over 400 edible permaculture gardens in the San Francisco Bay Area, worked with five high-schools to develop food justice curriculum and created 20 green jobs in the
+Since 2009 Planting Justice has built over 450 edible permaculture gardens in the San Francisco Bay Area, worked with five high-schools to develop food justice curricula and created 40 green jobs in the

 We work to address the structural inequalities that have become embedded in the industrialized food system:

 the systemic exploitation of food system workers (especially undocumented farm and kitchen workers)

 the lack of access to fresh, nutritious food in low-income communities of color

 our culture's over-reliance on packaged, processed food that is killing our bodies and our environment

 By building a local, sustainable food system, we can create thousands of green jobs.
-We provide living wages ($17.50/hr starting wage) and comprehensive health insurance to all our employees because our communities have been starved for good jobs for far too long.
+We provide fair wages with comprehensive benefits for a dignified livelihood in the food system because our communities have been starved for safe, healthy, and empowering jobs for far too long.

-We support the well-being of marginalized communities and are committed to suturing access to the resources that support holistic health through providing communities with equal access to nutritious affordable food, dignified jobs, education, green space, and public transition.
+We support the well-being of marginalized communities and are committed to suturing access to the resources that support holistic health through providing communities with equal access to nutritious affordable food, dignified jobs, education, green space, safety & mobility.